spectrocloud/librarium/docs/docs-content/deployment-modes/agent-mode/install-agent-host.md

 4. (Optional) If you are not accessing the internet via a proxy, skip this step.

-   If you are downloading the agent on a host that accesses the internet via a proxy, export the proxy configurations in your current terminal session so that the script to download the agent binary can execute successfully.
+   If you are downloading the agent on a host that accesses the internet via a proxy, export the proxy configurations in your current terminal session so that the script downloading the agent binary can execute successfully.
 We recommend exporting the variables both in uppercase and lowercase to ensure compatibility.
 Replace `<httpProxyAddress>` and `<httpsProxyAddress>` with the address and port to your HTTP and HTTPS proxy servers, respectively.